naakordaiaddy/Standard-Operating-Procedures/README.md

 # ✍🏾 Standard Operating Procedures

 Welcome to my collection of SOPs.
-Below you will see the types of written procedures I've create along with a link to view.
+Below you will see the types of written procedures I've created along with a link to view.

 | SOP Link | Genre | Procedure Description |
 | --- | --- | --- |